awez/amirrajan.github.com/a-dark-room/index.md

 - There's an incredibly complex symbiotic relationship with other ranked apps.
 - It's too soon to tell how ADR will perform in the long run.

 One thing's for sure, this roller coaster isn't over yet.
-Oh look... we're back at number 2...
+Oh look... we're back at #2...
 Blek dropped their price back to $0.99.
 Oh look... estimated federal taxes are due next month... time to visit with my CPA again.
 Oh look!
 [Ruboto](http://ruboto.org/)!
 Oh look...
 [ADR scam apps](http://www.windowsphone.com/en-us/store/app/a-dark-room-game/a7fd3901-7020-4cb8-93b4-fdf3974dd205)... `(╯°□°）╯︵ ┻━┻`

 <hr /> <!-- put next entry above this line -->